Silver City Airways: The 1950s

 By 1957, BAS's airline subsidiaries included Air Kruise, Aquila Airways, Britavia, the Lancashire Aircraft Corporation and the original Manx Airlines, apart from Silver City Airways itself.
+The need to rationalize the various activities led to the creation of three Divisions: Air Ferry, Northern, and Southern.
+Air Ferry Division had been actually established in July 1948 and began operating in the spring of the following year.
+In 1962 it will merge to form BUAF-British United Air Ferries.
+Northern Division absorbed Dragon Airways (in early 1957), Lancashire Aircraft (accomplished between 1957 and 1958), (1st) Manx Airlines (accomplished between 1957 and 1958).
+Southern Division absorbed Air Kruise cross-Channel services (in 1958) and part of previous Silver City air ferry flights.
+In November 1962 it will merge to form British United (C.I.)
+Airways.

 Also in 1957, Silver City completed its one-millionth Channel crossing since its inaugural Lympne — Le Touquet air ferry service took to the air in July 1948.

 That year also saw Silver City become involved in supporting the oil industry in Libya, flying geologists and supplying desert camps with a fleet of DC-3s and a single DC-2 from bases at Tripoli and Benghazi.
 The airline's sole DC-2 was originally operated by Swissair and subsequently sold to new owners in South Africa, who leased it to Silver City.

 By 1958, Ferryfield had become one of Britain's three busiest airports.
 It recorded more aircraft movements during the peak summer months than any other airport in the UK, and only Heathrow and Northolt were busier in terms of annual air freight volume.